 For those who need it, residential treatment is provided by a professionally supervised community of recovering peers.
 In this structured setting, clients work together (with staff guidance) to develop a capacity for the recognition, expression, and understanding of their drug and alcohol problems.
 They also gain the skills that are necessary to change negative thinking patterns and behaviors.
 Most importantly, they recognize that their addiction has not left them alone.

 Discovery Institute does not promote to be a country club retreat or a quick fix solution to what we know is an extremely complex, painful, and, in many instances, long standing problem.
 Our program is flexible but can also be demanding.
 Our residents take responsibility for the upkeep of their home through participation in such duties as cooking and general maintenance.
 We promote individual freedom and the will to recover through a structure of responsibility, sharing, and commitment.
 At Discovery, each individual, through their efforts and actions, is responsible for the pace of recovery.
-We have found this to be most effective and families have provided testimony about their experience with our therapeutic community.
+We have found this to be most effective and families have provided testimony about their experience with our wonderful treatment services.